 Ensure that you are using the correct region before performing the below step.
 For example, if you prefer to use the US-West-1 region, be sure the region shows on the upper right hand side of the screen as “N. California.”
 This is what we will use for this example, other regions will appear similarly.

 Enter one of the AMI IDs from your selection above in the search box, after selecting “Community AMIs.”
-You should see an entry showing the MapR-DB/OJAI image.
+You should see an entry showing the MapR Database/OJAI image.
 Press “Select.”

 Next, select the Instance Type.
 We recommend using the m4.xlarge instance type for this configuration to ensure that you have enough RAM and CPU resources to explore the functionality.
 You can choose use a larger instance type if you want more resources.

 You may now select “Configure Instance Details” to configure parameters specific to your environment and/or configuration.
 For example, you may want to optionally change parameters such as these: